FirebirdRobotics/Polyphemus2019/README.md

 This is me updating the readme to test something with the git bash terminal, sorry if it annoys you branden

 whoa i think im starting to figure this out

+Stuff to add to code:
+- Ball pickup
+- Dance function